billhennessy/blog-chunky/content/post/2021/spitirual-warfare-pray-for-father-altman.md

 **Set aside 20 minutes today to say a Rosary for Fr.
 Altman.**

 Father Altman became famous in 2020 with his courage homily "Catholics Cannot Vote Democrat."
 Of course, Bishop Callahan disliked that.
 "Divisive," he called it.

+{{< youtube 3-7eoTN2vNM >}}

 The truth is, indeed, divisive, Your Excellency.
 And if you remember the Bible, Jesus told us so.

 > "Do not suppose that I have come to bring peace to the earth.
 I did not come to bring peace, but a sword."
 (Matthew 10:34)